Frequently Asked Questions

 What are nootropics?

-Nootropics — sometimes called “smart drugs” or cognitive enhancers — are substances that may improve mental functions like memory, focus, alertness, or motivation.
-Some are prescription medications (e.g., modafinil, methylphenidate), while others are over-the-counter compounds, herbs, or dietary supplements.
+Nootropics, sometimes called “smart drugs” or cognitive enhancers, are substances that may improve mental functions such as memory, focus, alertness, or motivation.
+Some are prescription medications (for example modafinil or methylphenidate), while others are over the counter compounds, herbs, or dietary supplements.

 Are nootropics safe?

-Safety depends entirely on the compound, the dosage, the individual, and the context.
-Some nootropics like caffeine and L-theanine have well-established safety profiles.
-Others, like prescription stimulants, carry risks such as dependency, cardiovascular strain, or sleep disruption — especially when used off-label or without supervision.
-The long-term effects of many newer nootropics remain unclear.
+Safety depends on the specific compound, the dose, the individual, and the context.
+Some nootropics, like caffeine and L-theanine, have well established safety profiles.
+Others, including prescription stimulants, can carry risks such as dependency, cardiovascular strain, or sleep disruption, particularly when used off label or without medical supervision.
+For many newer nootropics, the long term effects remain uncertain.

 Do nootropics actually work?